Service Rate Control in Queues with Abandonments: Optimal policy when customers pay at arrival

 \end{lemma} Following two lemmas are similar to Lemmas \ref{L37} and \ref{L36}, respectively. \begin{lemma} Let $\Delta^2 u_L(i),i\in S$ be the unique solution to the system of equations in (\ref{EqLR}).
 If $G^\prime=0$, then $\Delta^2 u_L(i)=0$ for all $i\in S$ and $L\geq1$. \end{lemma} \begin{lemma} Let $\Delta^2 u_L(i),i\in S$ be the unique solution to the system of equations in (\ref{EqLR}).
 If $G^\prime<0$, then\\ (i) $\Delta^2 u_L(i)<0$ for all $i\leq L$;\\ (ii) $\Delta^2u_L(i)>\Delta^2u_{L+1}(i)$ for all $i\leq L$.

 \end{lemma} From Theorem \ref{A4}, we know that the bias vector $u$ is unique up to additive constant vectors.
 Therefore, $\Delta u$ and $\Delta^2 u$ are unique vectors.
 As a result, for any bias function $u$, $\Delta^2 u(i)<0$ for all $i\in S$ and the structure of the optimal policy remains the same under the long-run average reward optimality criterion.

-\begin{theorem} The optimal service rate control policy $\pi^*$ that maximizes the long-run average profit is monotone non-decreasing in $i\geq 1$. \end{theorem} The above theorem can also be shown by letting $\alpha\to0$ in the discounted model and proving that $v^*(i)$ of the discounted problem converges to real bias $u(i)$ of the long-run average reward problem (as shown in Theorem 4.1 of Guo et al. \cite{survey}) but we preferred to provide a more direct proof.
+This concludes the proof of Theorem \ref{T36}.
+Note that Theorem \ref{T36} can also be shown by letting $\alpha\to0$ in the discounted model and proving that $v^*(i)$ of the discounted problem converges to real bias $u(i)$ of the long-run average reward problem (as shown in Theorem 4.1 of Guo et al. \cite{survey}) but we preferred to provide a more direct proof.
 Furthermore, Theorem 4.1 of Guo et al. \cite{survey} also shows that for any policy $\pi\in\mathbb{F}$ and any sequence $\{\alpha_n: n\geq 1\}$ such that $\alpha_n \downarrow 0$ as $n\rightarrow \infty$, we have

 Therefore, the properties of $g^*$ and the long-run average optimal policy $\pi^*$ will be similar to those of their counter parts in the discounted case. \begin{Proposition} The long-run average reward optimal policy does not depend on $r$. \end{Proposition} For $i\geq1$, optimal actions in state $i$ can again be determined by solving the following optimization problem